 Host Gina Logue’s interview with Dr. James B. Jones Jr., a public historian on the staff of the Tennessee Historical Commission/State Historic Preservation Office, will air from 5:30 to 6 p.m.
 Monday, Nov.
 25, and from 8 to 8:30 a.m.
 Sunday, Dec.
 1, on WMOT-FM (89.5 and www.wmot.org).

 Dr. Michael Parkinson, new Director of the MTSU School of Music

 The director of the MTSU School of Music will be the guest on the next edition of the “MTSU On the Record” radio program.

-Host Gina Logue’s interview with Dr. Adam Rennhoff, assistant professor in the MTSU Department of Economics and Finance, will air from 5:30 to 6 p.m.
-Monday, May 13, and from 8 a.m. to 8:30 a.m.
-Sunday, May 19, on WMOT-FM (89.5 and wmot.org).
+Host Gina Logue’s interview with Dr. Michael Parkinson will air at 5:30 p.m.
+Monday, Nov.
+18, and at 8 a.m.
+Sunday, Nov.
+24, on WMOT-FM (89.5 and www.wmot.org).

 Parkinson, who began his tenure in July 2013, most recently served as professor and director of the school of music at Ohio University, where he taught classes in jazz studies and music industry/entrepreneurship.